 In sum: part/whole relations, determinate/determinable relations, material constitution relations, functional realization, micro-based determination and emergence all appear to obey locative harmony in the case of physical entities.
 Because grounding is intimately connected to the building relations, we can expect this general pattern to extend to grounding relations as well.
 Exactly which one of the principles considered in Section 2 should we conclude constrains grounding?
 Because the argument is general in nature, it does not provide much guidance here.
 Thus, we think that at best a conservative conclusion is warranted; grounding for physically located entities obeys the weakest of the harmony principles that we’ve outlined which, as discussed, is Partial Locative Overlap.

 We can also push the moral in the other direction.
 According to Koslicki (2015, p.
 315), there aren’t any features that all building relations have in common and so it is implausible to suppose that they are all instances of a single core relation (see also Wilson (2014)).
 This is taken as evidence against the idea that grounding unifies the building relations.
-On the contrary, there does seem to be a feature common to grounding relations: locative harmony, in the case of physical entities.
+On the contrary, there does seem to be a feature common to grounding relations between physically located entities: locative harmony.
 Thus, not only is it plausible that grounding is harmonious because the building relations are, harmony can potentially give us a better handle on what unifies building relations in the first place, and thus provides a preliminary answer to Koslicki’s concern.
-Perhaps they are all unified by virtue of satisfying (at least) Partial Locative Overlap.
-This point is strongest if we take grounding relations to unify the class of building relations.
-However, it applies even if grounding is just a member of a broad family of building relations.
+Perhaps they are all unified for the case of physical entities at least by virtue of satisfying (at least) Partial Locative Overlap.
+This point is strongest if we take grounding relations to unify the class of building relations between physical entities.
+However, it applies even if grounding is just a member of a broad family of building relations between physical entities.
 For then there is still the question of in virtue of what the building relations constitute a family.
 Aside from being building relations, being harmonious in the case of physically located entities, may be one further defining feature.

 3.2.
 Action at a Distance